Lor-Saba/Code-Injector/README.md

   Extensions > Developer mode > Load unpacked extension...

 > **Important:**
-> Check the [releases page](/releases) to dowbload stable versions of the repository.
+> Check the [releases page](https://github.com/Lor-Saba/Code-Injector/releases) to download stable versions of the repository.
 > The *master* branch is used for development and may contain unfinished and broken features.

 #### Browser compatibility: